2023-OSS-Team12/FileBrowserGit/README.md

 2. Git Features: This section provides buttons for several Git operations such as:
    - **All files must be selected before use it’s button(Important!)!**
-   - <button name="Git Init"]Git Init</button>: Button for `git init` command.
+   - Git Init: Button for `git init` command.
 This button initializes a Git repository in the current directory of the selected file.
    - Git Add: Button for `git add` command.
 This button stages the selected file.
    - Git Commit: Button for `git commit` command and shows staged files.
       - Show Staged Changes: This button shows the staeged changes(files on staged).